 Boat ride from the Faberge pier on rivers and canals (1 hour).

-Trip to the Imperial Summer residence Tsarkoye Selo (Pushkin town) to visit the Catherine palace and Amber Room.
+Trip to the Imperial Summer residence Tsarkoye Selo (Pushkin town) to visit the Catherine Palace and Amber Workshop.

-Tsarskoselskaya Amber Workshop is most famous for recreation of the Amber Room for the Catherine Palace.
+Tsarskoye Selo Amber Workshop is most famous for recreation of the Amber Room in the Catherine Palace.
 For more than thirty years this unique crew of artists-restorers has been working hard on perfecting their skills and knowledge.
 Hear the mystery of the lost originals, see amber being crafted and receive a small gift.

 Lunch in the restaurant in the garden